-This artichoke pasta-bake is a creamy and simple Italian recipe that is perfect for those early spring days, when the sun is shining but the air is still cold outside.
+This artichoke pasta is a creamy oven-baked pasta recipe that is perfect for those early spring days, when the sun is shining but the air is still cold outside.

 Ingredients & Substitutions

 For the pasta sauce